DENGYONGZHEN/devops-space/toeic.md

 Date: March 27

 It is with great excitement that I inform you that the Komplet Industries Web site is to have a new look and improved functionality.
-The site3several upgraded features such as mobile-device

-139.

-readability and an interactive tour of Komplet facilities.
-The to the new site is scheduled to

-140.

-occur on Saturday, March 31..Please be aware that problems may occur while we change over to the new Web site.
-We will work to ensure that any problems are resolved quickly.
+The site ------- 139.several upgraded features such as mobile-device readability and an interactive tour of Komplet facilities.
+The -------140.to the new site is scheduled to occur on Saturday, March 31. ------- 141.Please be aware that problems may occur while we change over to the new Web site.
+We will work ------- 142.to ensure that any problems are resolved quickly.

-142.

 Please send feedback on persistent issues to webinfo@komplet.net.

-139.(A)included
+🎈139.

+- A) included

+- B) had included

+- ##### C) will include

+- D to include

+🎈🤫140.

+- ##### A) transition

+- B) gathering

+- C) demolition 🔐

+- D) challenge

+🎈🤫141.
-141.(A)As a result, new advertising will be added (B)had included

-to the site.
-(C)will include
+- A) As a result, new advertising will be added to the site.  🔐

-(B)This is a time when traffic on the Web (D)to include

-site will be lighter.
+- ##### B) This is a time when traffic on the Web site will be lighter.

-(C)The factory tour will begin at 3: 00 P.M.
-140.(A)transition
+- C) The factory tour will begin at 3: 00 P.M.

-(D)Our remodeled offices are due to open (B)gathering
+- D) Our remodeled offices are due to open in April.

-in April.
-(C)demolition

-(D)challenge

-142.(A)instructively (B)previously (C)potentially (D)diligently
+🎈142.

+- A) instructively

+- B) previously

+- C) potentially

+- ##### D) diligently

 Council Member Deborah Hsu